lbaeumer/jdbcspy/README.md

 The installation is quite easy.

-1. copy the file jdbcspy.jar into your classpath
+1. Copy the file jdbcspy.jar into your classpath
-1. copy the dbproxy.xml file into your home drive and edit the driver class name of the underlying jdbc driver.
-In addition you may want to configure the driver.
-Detailed information is here.
+1. Optional: copy the dbproxy.xml file into your home drive and edit the properties to customize the jdbcspy's behaviour.
+1. Choose one of the following options dependent on the way your database is configured:
-1. To the normal database url, you have to add the prefix **proxy**:
+    1. Driver URL: If you are using a database url, you only have a add the prefix  **proxy**:

+       Example:
+       diver url:

+       jdbc:db2://myhost:5021/DATABASE

+       then just change the url to:

+       proxy:jdbc:db2://myhost:5021/DATABASE
+    1.  java.sql.Datasource: Either use one of the predefined vendor specific database drivers of define your one one.

+        Some predefined driver classes are:

+        de.luisoft.jdbcspy.vendor.DB2ProxyDatasource
+        de.luisoft.jdbcspy.vendor.MssqlProxyDatasource
+        de.luisoft.jdbcspy.vendor.MysqlProxyDatasource
+        de.luisoft.jdbcspy.vendor.OracleProxyDatasource

+    1.  java.sql.XADatasource: Either use one of the predefined vendor specific database drivers of define your one one.

+        Some predefined driver classes are:

+        de.luisoft.jdbcspy.vendor.DB2ProxyXADatasource
+        de.luisoft.jdbcspy.vendor.MssqlProxyXADatasource
+        de.luisoft.jdbcspy.vendor.MysqlProxyXADatasource
+        de.luisoft.jdbcspy.vendor.OracleProxyXADatasource

 1. Now you can start your application as usual.
 The proxy will be activated and gather information about your jdbc connection.

 # User Guide (5min)